PranabNandy/Linux-Kernel-Internals/embedded.md

 The HDL help describe the circuit in a textual form which is then converted to logic gate connection details for a given FPGA using the build tools that are provided by the FPGA vendor.

+# CPU boot flow
+- Two things will be given to CPU
+    - Power to the cpu
+    - clock to the cpu

+- Both are taken care by Power Management circuit

+-